sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/04-GitHub-Actions-with-sbt.md

 ### Basic setup

 Setting up your build for GitHub Actions is mostly about setting up `.github/workflows/ci.yml`.
-Here's what a minimal CI workflow could look like using Olaf's [setup-scala][Olafurpg-Setup-Scala]:
+Here's what a minimal CI workflow could look like using [setup-java][Setup-Java]:

 ```yml
 name: CI